-CAFOs are CFOs that confine a greater threshold number of animals including: 700 mature dairy cows; 1,000 veal calves; 1,000 cattle other than mature dairy cows or veal calves (heifers, steers, etc.); 2,500 swine when each weigh 55 pounds or more; 10,000 swine when each weigh less than 55 pounds; 500 horses; 10,000 sheep / lambs; 55,000 turkeys; 30,000 laying hens or broilers if the AFO uses a liquid manure handling system; 125,000 chickens (other than laying hens), if the AFO uses something besides a liquid manure handling system; 82,000 laying hens if the AFO uses something besides a liquid manure handling system; OR 30,000 ducks if the AFO uses something besides a liquid manure handling system.
+CAFOs are CFOs that confine a greater threshold number of animals including: 700 mature dairy cows; 1,000 veal calves; 1,000 cattle other than mature dairy cows or veal calves (heifers, steers, etc.); 2,500 swine when each weigh 55 pounds or more; 10,000 swine when each weigh less than 55 pounds; 500 horses; 10,000 sheep / lambs; 55,000 turkeys; 30,000 laying hens or broilers if the AFO uses a liquid manure handling system; 3 125,000 chickens (other than laying hens), if the AFO uses something besides a liquid manure handling system; 82,000 laying hens if the AFO uses something besides a liquid manure handling system; 5,000 ducks if the AFO uses a liquid manure handling system; OR 30,000 ducks if the AFO uses something besides a liquid manure handling system.
 As will be discussed, CAFOs with demonstrated pollutant discharges to waterways are subject to federal regulation under the Clean Water Act (CWA).